 It is high recommended to take either the 23andMe or Ancestry DNA test.
 If you are able to take both of the tests, your DNA will be compared with the vast majority of people in the United States who have tested their DNA.

 Contact your state

 If you were adopted as a child, then you may be able to contact your state in order to obtain records related to your adoption.
 Laws vary by state, but you might be able to obtain detailed information pertaining to your biological parents, as well as circumstances surrounding your adoption.

 This is exactly how one of my relatives learned that they had an older brother.
-Paperwork provided by the state, at the request of my cousin, provided details about an older brother.
+Paperwork provided by the state, at the request of my cousin, provided extensive details about an older sibling.

 Find and register with adoption registries

 There are many private and state-operated adoption agencies that exist in order to help those who were adopted connect with their biological relatives.

 In some states, such as New York, biological parents can provide the state with a release, essentially giving the state registry permission to provide identifying information to the person who was adopted.